COVID-19 – Our continued support to you

-As we are all being asked to stay at home, we know that’s not always the safest place for women and children, who may be spending more time behind closed doors with their abuser.
+If we being asked to stay at home, we know that’s not always the safest place for women and children, who may be spending more time behind closed doors with their abuser.

-Not only are they doing this, but contact with their support networks may have become significantly restricted.
-While our services are being delivered differently, we are still here – so women know they can get the support they need, not only to be safe from a global pandemic, but also the crisis that is domestic violence.
+Not only if they are they doing this, but contact with their support networks may have become significantly restricted.
+While our services may be delivered differently, we are still here – so women know they can get the support they need, not only to be safe from a global pandemic, but also the crisis that is domestic violence.
 Our commitment to gender and social equality in a violence free world has not changed.

 As we respond during the current COVID-19 crisis, the most important message is for women to know that help is still available.
 They are not alone – and they should not carry the burden to protect themselves and remain safe.

 Can I leave my house during COVID-19 restrictions if I am unsafe?

 Yes: The Victorian government says people can leave their homes if there is family violence, or violence by another person in the home, and you are at risk.
 You can find out the latest information on COVID-19 at the Department of Health and Human Services website here